Onsager-Machlup functional for stochastic differential equations with time-varying noise

-For the problem of finding the most probability path of a diffusion process, since the probability of a single path is zero, we can search for the probability that a path is located in a certain region, which may be a tube along a differentiable function.
-Therefore, the Onsager-Machlup function can be defined as the Lagrangian that gives the most probable tube.
-We now introduce definitions of Onsager-Machlup function and Onsager-Machlup functional. \begin{definition} Consider a tube surrounding a reference path $\varphi_t$ with initial value $\varphi_0 = x$ and $\varphi_t - x$ belongs to $H^1$.
+Thus, the Onsager-Machlup function can be defined as the Lagrangian function that gives the most probable tube.
+We now introduce the definitions of the Onsager-Machlup function and the Onsager-Machlup functional. \begin{definition} Consider a tube surrounding a reference path $\varphi_t$ with initial value $\varphi_0 = x$ and $\varphi_t - x$ belongs to $H^1$.
 Assuming $\epsilon$ is given and small enough, we estimate the probability that the solution process $X_t$ is located in that tube as:

 where $\propto$ denotes the equivalence relation for $\epsilon$ small enough.
 Then we call the integrand $OM(t, \varphi, \dot{\varphi})$ the Onsager-Machulup function and also call integral $\int_{0}^{1} {OM(t, \varphi, \dot{\varphi})} \,{\rm d}t$ the Onsager-Machulup functional.
 In analogy to classical mechanics, we also refer to the Onsager-Machulup function as the Lagrangian function and the Onsager-Machulup functional as the action functional. \end{definition}